 This doesn’t mean it will be easy to get this amount of money in a settlement, however.
 Dog bites make up about a third of all home insurance claims, and insurance companies are always looking for ways to reduce their costs.
 That’s why, if you suffered a dog bite or other animal attack, you need an experienced dog bite lawyer.
 They can make sure the dog owner’s insurer doesn’t take advantage of your vulnerable state, and they’ll pressure them to pay out what you actually deserve.

-How Do I Get a Fair Settlement for My Dog Bite Injuries?
+How Do I Get a Good Settlement for My Dog Bite Injuries?

 Dog bite claims are submitted to the at-fault dog owner’s homeowners insurance.
 To seek financial recovery for all your damages, your claim will need to contain thorough evidence of the attack and the dog owner’s fault.